Clone & Push WordPress Multisites

 It works that way:

-- You install WP STAGING plugin network-wide or on a per-site basis.
+- You install the WP STAGING plugin network-wide or on a per-site basis.
 Then you login to the specific network site wp-admin > WP Staging Pro > Staging Sites

-So the clone sites are totally independent and cannot affect each other, which is highly recommended for having a staging site for testing purposes.
+So the clone sites are independent and cannot affect each other, which is highly recommended for having a staging site for testing purposes.

 Cloning the Entire WordPress Multisite Network

-To clone the whole network, activate the plugin on the main network site, then go to WP STAGING | PRO > Staging Sites, and select the option “Clone Entire Network”:Clone wordpress multisites
+To clone the whole network, activate the plugin on the main network site, then go to WP STAGING | PRO > Staging Sites, and click the “Start Cloning” button:

 Clone a WordPress Multisite on SiteGround Hosting